 The Pennsylvania Transfer and Articulation Center (PA TRAC) web site was created to provide information for transfer students and their advisors.
 The site includes information about transfer course equivalencies, college profiles for participating institutions, searchable databases, and transfer guidance.

-For additional information, please visit the web site at www.patrac.org.
+Additional information is available at www.patrac.org.